Treaty of the Danish West Indies: Background

 Negotiations resumed in 1899 following the unofficial diplomacy of Walter Christmas.
 On 24 January 1902, Washington signed a convention on the transfer of the islands for a sum of US$5,000,000.
-The treaty was not approved in the Landsting, one chamber of the Danish legislature, within the allotted time due to obstruction by the opposition.
+The treaty was not approved in the Landstinget, one chamber of the Danish legislature, within the allotted time due to obstruction by the opposition.
 A new treaty was concluded in June 1902, extending the time limit of ratification by one year.
-One chamber of the Danish parliament — the Folketing — passed the proposal, but in the other chamber — the Landsting — it failed with 32 votes against 32 (with one abstention) on 22 October.
-In particular the conservative party Højre opposed it on the grounds that the treaty did not ensure the local population a vote on the matter, and that it did not grant them US citizenship or freedom from customs duty on the export of sugar to the United States.
-According to historian Povl Engelstoft, there is no doubt that Council President Johan Henrik Deuntzer was privately against the sale even though his party, the Venstre Reform Party, supported it, and when the Landsting failed to pass the proposal, he made a statement that neither did he see a reason for the cabinet to step down, nor would he dissolve the Landsting or assume responsibility for any further work related to the sale.
+One chamber of the Danish parliament—the Folketinget—passed the proposal, but in the other chamber—the Landstinget—it failed with 32 votes against 32 (with one abstention) on 22 October.
+In particular, the conservative party, Højre, opposed it on the grounds that the treaty did not ensure the local population a vote on the matter, and that it did not grant them US citizenship or freedom from customs duty on the export of sugar to the United States.
+According to historian Povl Engelstoft, there is no doubt that the Council President, Johan Henrik Deuntzer, was privately against the sale even though his party, the Venstre Reform Party, supported it, and when the Landstinget failed to pass the proposal, he made a statement that neither did he see a reason for the cabinet to step down, nor would he dissolve the Landstinget or assume responsibility for any further work related to the sale.
 This brought the process to a halt.

+Another attempt to acquire the islands was made by the U.S. in 1911-12, but ended in failure.